An entertaining and illuminating collection of weird, wonderful and downright baffling words from the origins of English…

 These are the magical roots of the language you’re reading right now: you’ll never look at – or speak – English in the same way again.

-The Wordhord is out now in the UK (Profile Books)!
-A North American edition by Princeton University Press is coming 12 April 2022.
+The Wordhord is out now in the UK (Profile Books) and the US/Canada (Princeton University Press)!

 Praise for The Wordhord

 ‘Splendid … it is the perfect way to be introduced to Old English.
 There is insight on every page, in a beautifully clear and down-to-earth style, with humorous asides.’ – David Crystal